Zach Pascal Player Prop Bets for NFL Week 6 | Indianapolis vs. Houston 10/17/2021

 Zach Pascal Player Prop Bets for NFL Week 6 - Indianapolis vs. Houston

-Before placing any bets on Zach Pascal's player prop betting options for Sunday's game, which starts at 1:00 PM ET on CBS, here are some key stats and trends to know.
+There will be player props available for Zach Pascal ahead of Sunday's NFL action at 1:00 PM ET live on CBS.
 Pascal's Indianapolis Colts (1-4) and the Houston Texans (1-4) square off in a Week 6 matchup between AFC South rivals at Lucas Oil Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.